 Select your cosigner with care, as they will be responsible for the loan should you default and this could impact close relationships.
 Do your research on the loan before you approach your potential cosigner and be sure you are both clear on your responsibilities.

 Once you have your cosigner selected, give their information to your lender, and you’ll be well on your way to getting a car loan despite your bad credit score.

 Benefits of a cosigner on a car loan

 If you do have a cosigner on your car loan, there can be some additional benefits aside from being approved for the loan.
 The cosigner’s credit score, if high enough, could also result in lower interest or finance rates on your loan as well as better approval odds on the loan itself.

 In addition, as you will also be named on the loan, your credit score can benefit and improve as well, meaning you may not need a cosigner again the future.

 Remember, if you have bad credit and need a new or used vehicle, do not take the decision of adding a cosigner to your car loan lightly.
-While there are definitely benefits, including higher chances of an approval on your car loan, should you default on your payments more than just the finance company is going to be impacted.
+While there are definitely clear benefits, if you default on your car loan, it could have a serious impact on the cosigner.

 How do I get a cosigner off a loan?

 If you no longer need a cosigner on your loan, you can remove them by contacting your lender and reviewing the conditions of your car loan contract, by refinancing your car loan, or by paying off the loan.